LIPS-scheme/lips/docs/docs/scheme-intro/macros.md

 ```

 ### Identifiers
-Inside macros you can add identifiers can can be used like keywords from other programming languages.
+Inside macros you can add identifiers.
+They can be used like keywords from other programming languages.
 They match only
-if literal symbol was used and it was not shadowed (overwritten) by variable with same name.
+if literal symbol was used, and it was not shadowed (overwritten) by variable with same name.

 ```scheme
 (define-syntax for